My Mummy’s Dead

 Where was there left to go after John Lennon’s declaration that The Beatles’ dream was over?
 His début solo album John Lennon/Plastic Ono Band contained a postscript, a 50-second song fragment about the loss of his mother which brought the collection full circle.

-‘My Mummy’s Dead’ was a solo performance recorded with just vocals and electric guitar.
-It was a low-fidelity mono recording made at a house on Nimes Road, Bel Air, California, where Lennon and Yoko Ono stayed while undergoing Primal Therapy with Dr Arthur Janov.
+‘My Mummy’s Dead’ was a solo performance recorded in the summer of 1970 with just vocals and electric guitar.
+It was a low-fidelity mono recording made at 841 Nimes Road in Bel Air, California, where Lennon and Yoko Ono stayed while undergoing Primal Therapy with Dr Arthur Janov.

 All these songs just came out of me.
 I didn’t sit down to think, ‘I’m going to write about my mother’ or I didn’t sit down to think, ‘I’m going to write about this, that or the other.’
 They all came out, like all the best work of anybody’s ever does.